bltzxsd/unlustig/README.md

 ## Dependencies

 * gifsicle
+* FFmpeg

 Gifsicle is used for GIF compression.

+FFmpeg is used for video processing.

-It is already packaged in the Windows executable.
+Both of them are already packaged in the Windows executable.
-Linux users, if using compression, *must* have [gifsicle](https://www.lcdf.org/gifsicle/) installed and on their PATH.
+Linux users, if using optimization flags or mp4, *must* have [gifsicle](https://www.lcdf.org/gifsicle/) and [FFmpeg](https://www.ffmpeg.org/) installed and on their PATH.

 ## License
-This repository is covered under the MIT license
+This repository is covered under the MIT license.